 Zeno died around 264 BC.
 La‘rtius reports about his death: "As he left the school, he tripped, fell and broke a toe.
 Hitting the ground with his hand, he cited words of Niobe: "I am coming, why do you call me thus?".
 Since the Stoic sage was expected to always do what was appropriate (kathekon) and Zeno was very old at the time, he felt it appropriate to die and consequently strangled himself.

 During his lifetime, Zeno received appreciation for his philosophical and pedagogical teachings.
-Amongst other things, Zeno has been honoured with the golden crown, and a tomb was built in honour of his moral influence on the youth of his era.
-The Zeno crater on the Moon is named in his honour.
+Amongst other things, Zeno has been honored with the golden crown, and a tomb was built in honor of his moral influence on the youth of his era.
+The Zeno crater on the Moon is named in his honor.
+Zeno

 ANCIENT GREECE INDEX